QRXqrx/poco-oopsla25-major/README.md

     mkdir /workdir
     cd /workdir
     ```
-2. Copy and untar our artifacts into `workdir`.
+2. Copy and unzip our artifacts into `workdir`.
 Assuming that our artifact is named `poco-artifact.zip` and is put under the `/` folder.
+Skip this step if you in the `poco` container.
     ```shell
     mv /poco-artifact.zip .
     unzip ./poco-artifact.zip
     ```
 3. Enter the `aflpp-410c-poco` folder and build PoCo implemation (which is build on top of [AFL++](https://github.com/AFLplusplus/AFLplusplus) version 4.10) using `clang` as the compiler and set `LLVM_CONFIG=llvm-config-15`.
 You can directly switch to `/workdir/aflpp-410c-poco` using the `poco` container.
     ```shell
+    cd ./aflpp-410c-poco
     make clean
     CC=clang CXX=clang++ LLVM_CONFIG=llvm-config-15 make
     ```